 We need to compare the read and write addresses, along with their

-associated wrap-around bits, to detect if the FIFO is full or empty and
+associated wrap-around bits, to detect if the buffer is holding any items.

 Therefore, we need to transfer the read address into the output_clock